PROGRAMS TICKETS

 Pieter Hugo (b.
 1976, Johannesburg) is a photographic artist living in Cape Town.
 He has held major solo exhibitions at institutions such as Museu Coleção Berardo, the Hague Museum of Photography, Musée de l’Elysée in Lausanne, Fotografiska in Stockholm, and MAXXI in Rome, among many more.
 In 2008, Hugo received both the Discovery Award at the Rencontres d’Arles Festival and the KLM Paul Huf Award.
 He has since been shortlisted for the Deutsche Börse Photography Prize in 2012, and the Prix Pictet in 2015.

-• Sean O'Toole (writer, editor, curator)
+• Sean O'Toole (Writer, Editor, Curator)

 Sean O’Toole is an award-winning writer, editor and curator based in Cape Town.
 He has published two books, edited three volumes of essays and written extensively about art, photography and architecture for various print and online media.
 His most recent books are the biography Irma Stern: African in Europe - European in Africa (2021) and The Journey: New Positions in African Photography (2020), a New York Times notable art book of 2021.
 His recent curatorial projects include Photo book!
 Photo-book!
 Photobook!
 (2022) at A4 Arts Foundation and The Objects (2023) at Under Projects, both in Cape Town.